VALUE FOR MONEY

 THE QUILT ON MY BED

 We love to see the quilts that you have made from classes at Hometown and the fabrics that you have bought from the store.
-Share them on our Facebook and Instagram pages (using the hashtags #quiltonmybed #quiltonmywall or #hometownworkshop) From time to time we offer a small prize for our favourites.
-One winner of a Hometown gift voucher was Pascale who shared 2 quilts that she made, shown above on the right.
-I love the comment that she made about her red and black quilt "This is my 'Patchwork City' quilt and I love it.
+Share them on our Facebook and Instagram pages (using the hashtags #hometownrochester and #hometownworkshop) From time to time we offer a small prize for our favourites.
+One winner of a Hometown gift voucher was Pascale who shared 2 quilts that she made, shown above in the centre. her comment on her red and black quilt is, "This is my 'Patchwork City' quilt and I love it.
 It's a keeper and the whole family snuggles under it!"
 You can see more of Pascale's work on Instagram

 Each week we put together selections of coordinating fat quarters from the 1800 fabrics we stock.
 Most packs contains 2.5m of fabric, ideal for the centre of a quilt.